xmengkinaxis/CPP/System Design Interview Checklist.md

 ### 1.2 Non-Functional Requirements (Product Properties + User Expectations in term of performance) (PACELC + Reliable + Scalability + Extensibility)

 CAP theory.
 CP or AP? **PACELC (When Partition, Availability or Consistency, Else Latency or Consistency)**; High reliable and high scalable;
-Reliability, Redundant, Stable, Security, Availability 100 up-time?, Simplicity vs Complexity, Maintainability, Consistency, or eventual consistency <br>
+Reliability, Redundant, Stable, Security, Availability 100 up-time?, Simplicity vs Complexity, Maintainability, Consistency, or eventual consistency

 Need enough resources to handle the increasing load; the system must be simple so that it is easy to scale at any point in time; **performance should always be increased with scalability**.